victafrancis/youtube-sermon-summarizer/README.md

 # Sermon Summarizer (CCF Podcast)

-AWS Lambda that checks the **latest CCF sermon podcast** entries, downloads the audio, summarizes them with Gemini AI (native audio), and emails the summaries to configured recipients.
+AWS Lambda that checks the **latest CCF sermon podcast** entries, downloads the audio, summarizes them with Gemini AI (gemini-2.5-flash) via the Google GenAI Python SDK, and emails the summaries to configured recipients.
 A DynamoDB table is used to prevent re-processing the same episode.

 ## What It Does
 - Polls the CCF podcast RSS feed for the latest episodes (via EventBridge).
 - Downloads the sermon audio (MP3).
-- Summarizes the sermon with Gemini (native audio input).
+- Uploads the sermon audio to Gemini and summarizes it directly from the audio file.
 - Emails each sermon summary via AWS SES (one email per sermon).
 - Stores the episode ID in DynamoDB so it only runs once per episode.